braidenm/Branching/README.md

 `git branch BRANCH_NAME` - create a new branch called BRANCH_NAME

 Befor you intend to merge a branch, pull from `mater` locally.

+`git checkout BRANCH_NAME` to switch branches.